-This Bible History Daily feature was originally published in October 2012.
+This article was originally published in October 2012.
 It has been updated.—Ed.

 Everything about it has been difficult.
 Located in the Sinai desert about 10 miles west of the ancient Gaza Road (Darb Ghazza, in Arabic) as it passes through Bedouin territory separating the Negev from Egypt, Kuntillet ‘Ajrud is remote and isolated from any other settlement.
 In 1975, Tel Aviv University archaeologist Ze’ev Meshel and a band of nine volunteers, mostly from kibbutzim and a few colleagues as staff, decided to excavate at the site.

 The finds from Kuntillet ‘Ajrud were fantastic.
 The zingers were two large pithoi, or storage jars, that weighed about 30 pounds each.
 The now-reconstructed pithoi are painted with deities, humans, animals and symbols, and feature a number of inscriptions, including three that refer to Yahweh and his asherah or Asherah, depending on your interpretation.
 Asherah is a pagan goddess.
 Was she God’s wife?

 Below an inscription on one of the pithoi (referring to Yahweh and his asherah) are drawings of two figures easily and unquestionably identifiable as the Egyptian god Bes, in fact a collective name for a group of dwarf deities.
 Is this meant to be a drawing of God (i.e., Yahweh) with his consort Asherah?
 The scholar who published the chapter about the drawings doesn’t think so.
 She interprets it as two male deities—probably just the Egyptian god Bes—and not as a drawing of God and his goddess wife.
 Other scholars disagree, but this much is clear: The drawing was added to the pithos after the inscription was written, so the two may be completely unrelated.